clovisdanielcosta/api-criptomoedas/README.md

   - Applied color red for negative values on the Percentage changes.
   - New requests of Ranking, Price, Volume and Percentage change of crypto currencies.
   - Import logo images of each crypto coin.
   - And the most IMPORTANT: creation of new giant coin to put fun on this project a little bit more.
-You will see it on this first position of list.
+You will see it on the first position of the list.

 ## :small_orange_diamond: License